 Lulea, the main town, has a thriving and dynamic feel, with good restaurants and arctic experiences.

-This 3-night weekend break based at the Clarion Sense includes a snowmobile safari, drive your own husky sled experience, and northern lights chase!
+This 3-night weekend break based at the fabulous centrally located Clarion Sense Hotel, with a stunning spa and roof top bar, includes a snowmobile safari, drive your own husky sled experience, and a Northern Lights hunting evening!
 It’s perfect if you are looking for a short break with great value.
+With great views over the harbour from the well stocked cocktail bar and restaurant you can watch the world go by, and also keep an eye out for the Northern Lights across the bay.

 Overview